As if you needed another reason to come volunteer in Mexico, these prettier-than-possible waterfalls will seal the deal.

 Hire A Driver

-Some groups who have a bit more spending money recommend hiring a bus or car to help take you around for the day.
-Your hotel and hostel can probably help you out with that.
-There are some public buses that can take you to the more popular posts but a driver will be able to take you to more places, in less time.
+Some groups who have a bit more spending money recommend hiring a van or car to help take you around for the day.
+Your hotel and hostel can probably help you out with that too.
+There are some public buses that can take you to the more popular spots but a driver will be able to take you to more places, in less time.

 You can also taxi to some waterfalls (like the Tamul) but just know it’ll be a bit pricey.
 If you split the cost of a driver and or a taxi with your ILP group, it should cut down on the cost, so keep that in mind.

 There are also tour group options that you can look into.
 It will probably cost more than a taxi driver, but the benefits are that they know all the best spots to take you to, plus you don't have to plan a thing ... some even include hotels and meals.
 Here are a couple you might want to check out:

 Huaxteca offers tons of tour options and has wonderful reviews.
 They offer day tours which include waterfall jumping, repelling, hiking, stand up paddle boarding, white water rafting, and more.
 You'll have plenty to choose from when deciding what you want to do!

 Prices will depend on what tour you choose and if you choose to do a package with the company.
 The repelling trip costs about $75 USD, while stand up paddle boarding is about $50 USD.
 Check the prices and excursions here for more details.
 Packages will include the excursion, meals, hotels, and sometimes a few other things.
 They range from about $145 USD to $245 USD depending on what package you choose.
 Here are the details for the packages.